Salem-Cyber/Docs/docs/confSpec/ActionDefinition.md

 ## webhook
 Webhook actionDefinitions allow Salem to interact with third party systems, either as [ActionConf](/docs/confSpec/ActionConf.md) or [ReportConf](/docs/confSpec/ReportConf.md) actions.
 There are several default configurations loaded into Salem.
 To view type 'configure' into Salem Chat and follow the prompt

+### webhook auth
+To enable webhook authentication, you need to create a key vault, add a secret and then allow Salem to read that secret.